collective/collective.developermanual/source/views/browserviews.rst

 or the template file, or both.

-When you are working with Plone, the most usual view type is ``BrowserView`` from the ``Products.Five`` package, but there are others.
+When you are working with Plone, the most usual view type is ``BrowserView`` from the `Products.Five`_ package, but there are others.

 Each ``BrowserView`` class is a Python callable.
 The ``BrowserView.__call__()`` method acts as an entry point to executing the view code.
 From Zope's point of view, even a function would be sufficient, as it is a callable.

 Plain Zope 3 vs. Grok
 ---------------------

-Views were introduced in Zope 3 and made available in Plone by way of the ``Products.Five`` package, which provides some Plone/Zope 2 specific adaption hooks to the modern Zope 3 code base.
+Views were introduced in Zope 3 and made available in Plone by way of the `Products.Five`_ package, which provides some Plone/Zope 2 specific adaptation hooks to the modern Zope 3 code base.
 However, Zope 3's way of XML-based configuration using :term:`ZCML` and separating things to three different files (Python module, ZCML configuration, TAL template) was later seen as cumbersome.

-Later, a project called `Grok <http://grok.zope.org/>`_ was started to introduce an easy API to Zope 3, including a way of how to set up and maintain views.
-For more information about how to use Grok (found in the ``five.grok`` package) with Plone, please read the `Plone and Grok tutorial
+Later, a project called `Grok <http://grok.zope.org/>`_ was started to introduce an easy API to Zope 3, including a way to set up and maintain views.
+For more information about how to use Grok (found in the `five.grok`_ package) with Plone, please read the `Plone and Grok tutorial
 <http://plone.org/products/dexterity/documentation/manual/five.grok>`_.

 .. note:: At the time of writing (Q1/2010), all project templates in Paster